shehbazj/csc2233/assignment1.md

 ```
 - Report the total bytes written and read by the fio benchmark on your device.

-- run fio command for the 3 file systems - ext4, btrfs (SSD mode) and f2fs. compare the performance of the three file systems, preferably using a bar graph.
+- use fio command to perform random read/write on your device for 5 minutes, for the 3 file systems - ext4, btrfs (SSD mode) and f2fs. compare the performance of the three file systems (for example, use Bandwidth and IOPs), preferably using a bar graph.

 - Now run the same fio command with blocktrace enabled (follow the same steps as dd command above).
-Compare  the drop in fio performance (IOPS, Bandwidth) for each of the 3 file systems.
+Compare  the drop in fio performance (for example, use Bandwidth, IOPs) for each of the 3 file systems.
 In which file system do you observe the most significant drop in performance? explain your results.